I’m sharing a few simple but powerful tips for women entrepreneurs to build the confidence to be seen and heard.

 Lean in on support

 Building the confidence to be seen and heard in business is a steady process for most of us.
-We won’t wake up overnight and feel confident.
-It doesn’t work like that.
-No matter how many books you read and seminars you attend.
+You won’t wake up overnight and feel confident.
+It doesn’t work like that, no matter how many books you read and seminars you attend.

-Ultimately, for women entrepreneurs to build confidence in business it requires taking steps, building bridges, and leaning in on support.
+Ultimately, for women entrepreneurs to build business confidence it requires taking steps, building bridges, and leaning on support.

 It’s also about being radically honest with yourself.
-Seeing where you are, without judgment, just observe and see where you’ve held yourself back.
+See where you are, without judgment, just observe and see where you’ve held yourself back.